-The Council received two 'Gold' awards in the prestigious Royal Society for the Prevention of Accidents (RoSPA) Occupational Health and Safety Programme.
-The first 'Award' is in recognition of its excellent safety record, while the other recognises the ongoing commitment by Housing Services staff to protect the health and well being of its tenants.

-The Awards are only given to those organisations that have demonstrated their commitment to continuous improvement in accident and ill health prevention.
+For the second consecutive year, the Council achieved a Gold Award in the prestigious Royal Society for the Prevention of Accidents (RoSPA) Occupational Health and Safety Programme.
+This was is in recognition of an excellent safety record.
+The Award is only given to those organisations that have demonstrated their commitment to continuous improvement in accident and ill health prevention.